nest-routing

 - In NestJS, routes for HTTP handlers (like those in controllers) are defined by combining the path specified in the controller's

-, etc.).
-For example, a @Get('users') in a controller with@Controller('api')
+@Controllerdecorator and the path in the method's decorator (like@Get,@Post, etc.).
+For example, a @Get('users') in a controller with@Controller('api')will result in the route/api/users.

 2- Global Prefix: